nightmode/feri/README.md

 This will create a `source` and `dest` folder along with a custom config file.
 To make sure everything works, place some files in the `source` folder.
 Now run `feri` from the directory where you can see the source and destination folders.
 After a short time, your published files should appear in the `dest` folder.

-You'll need to run `feri` everytime you want to clean and/or build new files.
+You'll need to run `feri` every time you want to clean and/or build new files.
 Once you are comfortable with that pattern, try running the following command instead.

 ```
 feri --watch